Mobiux-Labs/forms/apps/docs/docs/getting-started/installation.md

 # Installation

-To install Mobiux Labs Forms, use npm or yarn.
+To install Mobiux Labs Form, use npm or yarn.
 Run one of the following commands in your project directory:

 #### Using npm